Q1. Define fragmentation. (2021 C)

 (c) Explain how the developing embryo gets nourishment inside the mother’s body.
 [Delhi 2017]

 Ans. (a) The male organ is testis.
 It secretes the hormone testosterone and regulates the formation of sperms. — It brings about changes in the appearance of boys at the time of puberty.

 (b) Fertilisation occurs in the oviduct.

 (c) The developing embryo gets nourishment from the mother’s blood with the help of a special tissue, called placenta.
 The placenta provides a large surface area for the passage of glucose and oxygen from the mother’s blood to the embryo.

-Q.5.
-List and. explain briefly any three methods of contraception.
-[CBSE 2016-17 Cl
+Q17.
+List and explain briefly any three methods of contraception.
+[CBSE 2016-17 Cl]

 Ans.
 Three methods of contraception :